Docly

 iftop – A Real Time Linux Network Bandwidth Monitoring Tool

-Estimated reading: 2 minutes 0 views
+Estimated reading: 3 minutes 836 views

 Download and install iftop

-Iftop is available in the official software repositories of Debian/Ubuntu Linux, you can install it using apt command as shown.
+Iftop is available in the official software repositories of Debian/Ubuntu Linux, you can install it using the apt command as shown.

 $ apt install iftop